 Most people must save money a little at a time and start investing small amounts.
 Today, some of the popular stocks like Amazon or Google are thousands of dollars for one share.
-Both mutual funds and ETFs allow investors to invest in the stock market and diversify their investment by buying many stocks with one investment share.
+Both mutual funds and ETFs allow investors to invest in the stock market and diversify their investments by buying many stocks with one investment share.

 You might be asking, “Why not just buy the stocks?”
 The answer is you certainly can.